JosuaKrause/Bubble-Sets/readme.md

 ## Bubble Sets

 This is an implementation of [bubble sets] [1] without the use of external libraries.

-To build the project, you can use the ANT-script provided by build.xml - it generates two jars with their respective sources in zip files.
+To build the project, you can use the ANT-script provided by *build.xml* - it generates two jars with their respective sources in zip files.

-The jar example.jar contains a little example program showing off the bubble sets.
-The other jar, bubbleset.jar, contains the api for the bubble sets.
+The jar *example.jar* contains a little example program showing bubble sets.
+The other jar, *bubbleset.jar*, contains the api for the bubble sets.

 To get started, you can use the following code: